The legacy of Florence Nightingale, the first professional nurse

 Her pioneering work didn't end there.
 She continued to campaign for medical reforms and in particular brought in changes to improve the health of the British army.
 Nightingale also wrote extensively on the topic of English feminism and women's suffrage.
 While bedridden due to illness in her later years, her spirit wasn't dampened, writing over 130,000 campaign letters.

 A well-known and influential figure, she met Queen Victoria on several occasions and the two wrote letters to each other for over 30 years.
 In 1907 Nightingale became the first woman to receive the Order of Merit from Edward VII, the UK's highest civilian decoration.

 Nightingale’s principles and support helped to found the British Red Cross and keep it going

 Florence Nightingale agreed with one of the Red Cross’ fundamental principles: neutrality.
 As Nightingale said, “Suffering lifts its victim above normal values.
 While suffering endures there is neither good nor bad, valuable nor invaluable, enemy nor friend.
-The victim has passed to a region beyond human classification or moral judgements and his suffering is a sufficient claim”.
+The victim has passed to a region beyond human classification or moral judgments and his suffering is a sufficient claim”.

-Nightingale went on to support the foundation of the British Red Cross in 1870, and gave advice on nursing and running hospitals.
+Nightingale went on to support the foundation of the British Red Cross in 1870 and gave advice on nursing and running hospitals.
 She was also a member of the young organisation’s Ladies’ Committee.